resurrecting-open-source-projects/packit/README.md

   * general TCP/IP auditing and pentests. <br>

 Packit is also an excellent tool for learning TCP/IP.
-However, this program does not support IPv6.
+However, this program does not support IPv6. (but you can help to implement it)

 -----------------------